jacoborus/wiretree/README.md

-# Wiretree
+# Wiremap

-**Wiretree** is a lightweight, type-safe dependency injection framework for TypeScript that emphasizes compositional design and hierarchical organization.
+**Wiremap** is a lightweight, type-safe dependency injection framework for TypeScript that favours composition over inheritance.
 Build scalable, maintainable, and testable applications with intuitive dependency management.